-The agents’ in the field must then try to guess which agent-words the clue leads to, whilst avoiding mistakenly choosing those that belong to the opposing team.
+The agents’ in the field must then try to guess which agent-words (spread out before them) the clue leads to, whilst avoiding mistakenly choosing those that belong to the opposing team.
 There are other little features that add to the unpredictability, including a single assassin, whom everybody wants to avoid.

 - a bit of a ‘party game’